-The cross-country running program begins at a distance of approximately one and one-half miles and progresses to a distance of approximately three miles covering wooded and hilly terrain.
-Cadets must average approximately eight and one-half minutes per mile by the completion of training.
+The running program begins at a distance of approximately one and one-half miles and progresses to a distance of approximately three miles covering wooded and hilly terrain.
+Cadets must average approximately nine minutes per mile by the completion of training.

 Prior to their appointment as a Pennsylvania State Police Cadet, applicants who cannot swim are encouraged to enroll in a basic swimming program that is designed to enable them to successfully complete the preliminary swimming test.
 When Cadets report to the training facility, they will be given a preliminary swimming test in which their ability to perform basic swimming skills is required to qualify for the Emergency Water Safety Course.
 Cadets must demonstrate their ability to successfully pass the following swimming skills:

 Cadets are required to reside at the training facility.
 Meals and lodging are provided at no cost to the Cadet.
 Cadets scheduled to remain at the training facility on weekends for non-disciplinary related matters are permitted visitors during specified hours.
 Cadets restricted for disciplinary reasons are not permitted visitors.
 Weekends off are considered a privilege and are subject to withdrawal for failure to achieve or maintain training requirements.

 Cadets provide their own transportation to and from the training facility.
 Parking space is allocated for personal vehicles.
 Use of personal vehicles during training is governed by rules and regulations.